Hours, Directions, and Parking

 Back to Top

-- Offers courses and programs responsive to adults' emerging needs;
+- Offers classes and programs responsive to adults' emerging needs;

-- Foster cross-cultural understanding through courses, collaborations, and other outreach efforts;
+- Foster cross-cultural understanding through classes, collaborations, and other outreach efforts;

 - Provides access to information and ideas that help create an enlightened and involved citizenry;